How to Form an LLC in Vermont

 10. Business Phone

-Getting a separate business phone number for your Vermont LLC is also a good idea in order to keep your cell phone and home phone number off those pesky “public record” websites.
+Getting a separate business phone number for your Vermont LLC is also a good idea in order to keep your actual number private from those pesky “public record” websites.

 Vermont State Agencies